orionguiffreda/prime-photometry/docs/Multi_Master_Instructions.md

 - _-date_ is a string that denotes the date the observation was taken.
 This tells the downloader which log file to look at.
 The format of this argument is: _yyyymmdd_

-- _-filter_ is a 1 character string that denotes the filter of the observation you want to download.
-'J' or 'H' is currently supported.
-In the log, this corresponds to the FILTER2 field.
+- _-band_ is a 1 character string that denotes the filter of the observation you want to download.
+In the log, this corresponds to the FILTER2 field (in the case of Z band, it is FILTER1).

-Optional arguments include _-parallel_, _-no_download_, _-shift_, _-astromnet_, & _-chip_.
+Optional arguments include _-parallel_, _-no_download_, _-astromnet_, & _-chip_.
+- _-chip_ is an optional argument.
+If you want to only download and process a single chip or a couple chips' observations, you can specify them here.
+The format is comma separated, like _-chip 1,2,3,4_

+- _-rot_val_ denotes the rotation offset of the telescope during the observation.
+Currently, PRIME images possess an error that prevents the pipeline from correctly reading the telescope's rotation value.
+To counteract this, we have this optional arg.
+The default for this arg is 48 (degrees), as that is the default telescope rotation offset.
+However, if you're processing an observation, be sure to check the _ROToffset_ column in your observation request .csv.
+The default should be 172800 (arcsec).
+If it is something different, you must convert the value from arcsec to deg and then input that value here.

 - _-parallel_ is an optional argument for running the processing of chips in parallel.
 This is currently in development and should not be used.

 - _-no_download_ is an optional argument to run _multi_master.py_ if you already have the data downloaded.

-- _-shift_ is an optional argument for the astrometry improvement step, utilizing _-shift_ arg for _master.py_ (examine the documentation for that or _astrom_shift.py_ for more info).
-This is a quick way to solve for the inaccuracy in the initial astrometry step on _master.py_.

 - _-astromnet_ is an optional argument for the astrometry improvement step, utilizing astrometry.net through _gen_astrometry.py_ in _master.py_ (examine the documentation for either script for more info).
-This is less consistent and slower, but more accurate when it works.
+This is much less consistent and slower, but more accurate when it works.

-- _-chip_ is an optional argument.
-If you want to only download and process a single chip's observations, you can specify the chip here.

 Now that we've gone over the arguments associated with this script, we'll go over a sample command.
 Say we have observed a target in field1111 in J band only, on 06/06/2024.
-We first create a parent directory '/field1111/'.
 To download and process that target's data, this is how this script would be used in a normal scenario.

-    python ./multi_master.py -shift -parent ../../field1111/ -target field1111 date 20240606 -filter J
+    photometrus pipeline -parent ../../field1111/ -target field1111 date 20240606 -band J

 ## How Multi_master.py Works

+- To begin, the _-parent_ directory is generated (or specified if the directory already exists).
-- To begin, _getdata.py_ is utilized to download a specified observation's data for all 4 chips to the parent directory, along with the accompanying log file.
+- _getdata.py_ is then utilized to download a specified observation's data for all 4 chips (or specific chips) to the parent directory, along with the accompanying log file.
 - Once the data is downloaded, _master.py_ is run on each chip individually, or a single chip if specified.
 Refer to the documentation on _master.py_ to see the inner workings of that processing.
-- Once the final stacked image is created, _multi_master.py_ is currently set up to automatically correct for any weak astrometry on the edges of the image through running astrometry.net on the stacked image.
-This regenerates the stacked image with new astrometry, along with creating a .wcs file for each stack.

 ## Data Products